-Areas in Canada Where Social Workers Are In-Demand:
+Areas in Canada Where Social Workers Are In-Demand

-- New Brunswick;
+- New Brunswick

-- Nova Scotia;
+- Nova Scotia

-- Prince Edward Island;
+- Prince Edward Island

-|Average Salaries for Social Jobs in Canada
+|Average Salaries for Social Worker Jobs in Canada

 |Prince Edward Island

 - Submit your academic credentials for assessment to the Canadian Association of Social Workers (CASW);

 - If the assessment is approved, you may begin the registration process;

 - Apply for Provisional Registration with the ACSW;

 - Complete 1,500 hours of Social Work practice under the supervision of a Registered Social Worker.

 - You must submit a current Criminal Record Check, references, and a personal declaration to ACSW to prove your good character and reputation; and

 If you are not currently working, you must forward evidence of your insurance to ACSW when you begin working.

-How to Immigrate to Canada as a Social Worker
+Ways to Immigrate to Canada as a Social Worker

 The benefits of the Express Entry system include:

-2. Provincial Nominee Program
+The Provincial Nominee Program

 The Provincial Nominee Program (PNP) is an agreement that has been put in place for local provinces to nominate eligible economic immigrants who want to work and stay in a particular province.

 To increase your chances of receiving a nomination from a province, the best practice is to apply where your skills are in demand.
-The more in-demand they are, the better your chances.
-In this situation, you should look at the best provinces to apply for social work jobs in Canada, to increase your chances of receiving a nomination.
+The more in demand they are, the better your chances.
+In this situation, you should look at the best provinces to apply for social work jobs in Canada to increase your chances of receiving a nomination.

 Applying for a nomination can be done in two ways.